When it comes to Christmas food, for us it’s all about those little extras that you wouldn’t normally buy, cook or serve up.

 Best: Food writing book

 The behemoth that needs no introduction has published yet another book.
 Although it may be small, dinky, even, the title is full of Rayner’s signature wisdom on all things food.
-The collection of just 40 columns – which the writer himself calls a fatally stocked larder – are all around 600 words long and "delightfully concise", but quite literally are doused in cooking and food metaphors, and one he also suggests himself should be a book for the entertainment of the downstairs loo.
+The collection of just 40 columns – which the writer himself calls a fatally stocked larder – are all around 600 words long and "delightfully concise", but are quite literally doused in cooking and food metaphors, and one he also suggests himself should be a book for the entertainment of the downstairs loo.
 Think of it as a pocket book with comedic tidbits that are perfectly easy to consume in chunks, just like a good snack should be.

 Our favourite section is the festively themed "Jingle All The Way" chapter, which helpfully begins with Rayner’s own yuletide commandments, advising us not to compare our Christmas to the seasonal episodes of Mary, Nigella and Jamie’s, which, he reminds us are TV sets with lots of help.
 Our personal favourite?
 "Thou shall not serve Christmas pudding… nobody likes it".
 Words spoken from our own heart.